-That way, you’re allowing the bristles of the brush to do the work for you, spreading the oil throughout the beard and along the hair from root to tip.
+That way, you’re allowing the bristles of the brush to do the work for you, spreading the oil throughout the beard.

 Beard oils often come in pleasing scents – there are so many of them available.
 If you’d prefer an unscented one, however, you’ve got a range of those to choose from too.